Bucknell University ROI Analysis

 ROI Analysis

 The debt-to-income ratio for Bucknell graduates is favorable.
-With a median debt of $27,000 and a starting salary of $59,472, graduates can manage their debt effectively.
-The high earnings potential suggests a relatively short break-even timeline, where the increased earnings from a Bucknell degree outweigh the initial investment in tuition and associated costs.
+With a median debt of $27,000 and a starting salary of $59,472, the debt represents less than half of the annual income.
+This suggests graduates are well-positioned to manage their debt.

 Generated from College Scorecard & IPEDS data